Workshop

 dds <- DESeqDataSetFromMatrix(countData = s30_count_mat,

-colData = meta_S30,
+colData = meta_s30,

-design = ~ treatment + sibling_rep)
+design = ~ sibling_rep + treatment)

-The warning β€œWarning: some variables in design formula are characters, converting to factors” just means that the variable type of treatment and sibling_rep in the metadata dataframe are char.
-This is not a as DESeqDataSetFromMatrix() has made them into the factors it needs.
+The warning β€œWarning: some variables in design formula are characters, converting to factors” just means that the variable type of treatment and sibling_rep in the metadata dataframe are β€œchar” and they have been converted into the factors.

 The counts are in dds@assays@data@listData[["counts"]] and the metadata are in dds@colData but the easiest way to see them is to use the counts() and colData() functions from the DESeq2 package.